moznion/conk/README.md

 # conk

-A command-line tool that triggers command when the input (doesn't) comes from STDIN.
+A command-line tool that triggers command when the input (doesn't) comes from STDIN in an interval.

 ## Usage

 ```
 $ conk -h
-A command-line tool that triggers command when the input (doesn't) comes from STDIN.
+A command-line tool that triggers command when the input (doesn't) comes from STDIN in an interval.
 If the input comes from STDIN, it fires "--on-notified-cmd" command.
 Elsewise, it executes "--on-not-notified-cmd".

 Usage of ./conk: